Aamir Khan should not hurt religious sentiments: MP home minister on ad featuring actor | Entertainment

 - India

-Madhya Pradesh Home Minister Narottam Mishra on Wednesday said Bollywood superstar Aamir Khan should stay away from advertisements and acts which hurt religious sentiments, after a bank advertisement featuring Khan and actor Kiara Advani faced criticism by some people on social media platforms.
+Madhya Pradesh Home Minister and BJP leader Narottam Mishra on Wednesday said actor Aamir Khan should stay away from advertisements and acts which hurt religious sentiments after a bank commercial featuring Khan and actor Kiara Advani faced criticism from sections of netizens.

-Talking to reporters here, Mishra also said Khan should do such advertisements by keeping the Indian traditions and customs in mind.
+Talking to reporters here, Mishra also said Khan should not do such advertisements keeping Indian traditions and customs in mind.

 The advertisement shows Khan and Advani as newlyweds travelling back from their wedding and discussing that both of them did not cry during 'bidaai'.